-Our latest iteration of this research, The Virtuous Cycle of Organizational Energy Efficiency, is a model of change we've found to apply to energy efficiency across even radically different organizations with five powerful, interdependent components.
+Our latest iteration of this research, The Virtuous Cycle of Strategic Energy Management, is a model of change we've found to apply to energy efficiency across even radically different organizations with five powerful, interdependent components.

 Jump to a section:

-The five components of the “Virtuous Cycle” model affect one another for better or worse.
-When the performance of one component (e.g., Executive Engagement) improves, the performance of other components (e.g., Resource Investment) is made more likely to improve in a “virtuous cycle” of positive feedback.
-Conversely, if the performance of one component worsens, this can negatively impact the performance of other components through a “vicious cycle” of negative feedback.
-In an optimized organization, all components function at full capacity, and the virtuous cycle runs smoothly to improve energy performance, generating maximum financial and environmental returns.
+The five components of the “Virtuous Cycle” influence one another and work together to influence energy performance.
+Improving performance in one category provides positive feedback for the entire cycle while barriers to any individual component can negatively impact the performance of the other components.
+In an optimized organization, all components function at full capacity, and the virtuous cycle will run smoothly to improve energy performance, generating maximum financial and environmental returns.

 To better understand how the model works, we explain each of the key components below: